Plan Your SSL Decryption Best Practice Deployment

 - Phase in decryption.
 Plan to decrypt the riskiest traffic first (URL Categories most likely to harbor malicious traffic, such as gaming or high-risk) and then decrypt more as you gain experience.
 Alternatively, decrypt the URL Categories that don’t affect your business first (if something goes wrong, it won’t affect business), for example, news feeds.
-In both cases, decrypt a few URL Categories, listen to user feedback, run reports to ensure that decryption is working as expected, and then gradually decrypt a few more URL Categories, and so on.
-Plan to make decryption exclusions to exclude sites from decryption if you can’t decrypt them for technical reasons or because you choose not to decrypt them.
+In both cases, decrypt a few URL Categories, listen to user feedback, run reports and check Decryption logs to ensure that decryption is working as expected, and then gradually decrypt a few more URL Categories, etc. Plan to make decryption exclusions to exclude sites from decryption if you can’t decrypt them for technical reasons or because you choose not to decrypt them.

-- Gauge the success of the POCs and fine-tune the deployment practices.
+- Gauge the success of the POCs and fine-tune deployment practices.

 - Educate the user population before the general rollout.
-The POC experience helps identify the most important points to communicate.
+POCs help identify the most important points to communicate.

-- Distribute updated legal and HR computer usage policies to all employees, contractors, partners, guests, and any other network users and ensure that they understand their data can be decrypted and scanned for threats as you roll out decryption to each department or group.
+- Distribute updated legal and HR computer usage policies to all employees, contractors, partners, guests, and any other network users.
+Ensure that everyone understands their data can be decrypted and scanned for threats as you roll out decryption to each department or group.